Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 Promoting Sundown

-Actuality series don’t get rather more glamorous – or dramatic – than Promoting Sundown, which follows a bunch of property brokers working for the The Oppenheim Group as they promote among the most opulent homes in Los Angeles.
-A 3rd series of the present has lately been added to the streaming platform – and every new season solely appears to ramp up the drama even additional, because the brokers expertise weddings, divorces and every little thing in between.
+Actuality series don’t get rather more glamorous – or dramatic – than Promoting Sundown, which follows a bunch of property brokers working for the The Oppenheim Group as they promote a few of the most opulent homes in Los Angeles.
+A 3rd series of the present has just lately been added to the streaming platform – and every new season solely appears to ramp up the drama even additional, because the brokers expertise weddings, divorces and the whole lot in between.

 So sit again and benefit from the pure escapism as you watch the forged proceed to share the ups and downs of their private {and professional} lives.